The trail entered Morris County about seven miles east of Council Grove and in crossing the county, dropped south some

-The tree itself was destroyed by a storm but, the stump remains under a protective canopy.
+A storm destroyed the tree itself but the stump remains under a protective canopy.
 It is located on East Main Street, where an outdoor exhibit can also be found.

 Post Office Oak, Council Grove

 Also located on East Main Street is the Post Office Oak and Museum.
 The old Oak tree once served as the unofficial post office for travelers on the Santa Fe Trail from 1825 to 1847.
 The oak tree that stood here had a hole in its base that Trail travelers used as a cache for mail and messages left to inform others of trail conditions.
 The tree died in 1990, and only the trunk remains of this 300-year-old bur oak today.
 The adjacent stone house was built in 1864 as a residence, with a brewery in the basement.
 It is now a museum operated by the Morris County Historical Society.

 Neosho River Crossing, Council Grove

 River crossings on the Santa Fe Trail were tricky business.
 Ornery livestock and soft river bottoms compounded the hazards of easing a 2-3 ton wagon into the water and struggling up the opposite bank.
 The best crossing had a combination of shallow water, a rock bed, and gentle slopes.

 This natural rock bed crossing site was an important river crossing on the Santa Fe Trail and one of the best documented of those along the path.
 The steep banks and high water sometimes made crossings difficult, but ripples in the stream indicated the presence of a flat, hard rock streambed that would have helped make the crossing easier.
 During the trail era, the riverbanks sloped more gently to the water’s edge than today.